EXtreme Gammon

 eXtreme Gammon is backgammon software written by Xavier Dufaure de Citres and released in 2009.
 It is available for Microsoft Windows and mobile platforms.

-According to the Financial Times, the program is the best backgammon player in the world, and the near-exclusive study tool for all serious backgammon players.
+According to the Financial Times, the program is the optimal backgammon player, and a study tool for competitive backgammon players.

 Performance rating

 eXtreme Gammon provides a widely accepted benchmark number for players' skills called the Performance Rating or PR, with a lower number indicating a better rating.
 PR is the average equity lost per decision multiplied by 500.
 Only decisions not considered to be "obvious" are counted.